`Regression Anytime' with Brute-Force SVD Truncation

 More precisely, let $X_1$ be an $\R^D$-valued random variable with law $\mu_1$, and denote by $\xi$ a $D$-dimensional vector of independent standard normal random variables, which is also assumed to be independent of $X_1$.
 For measurable coefficient functions $b:\R^D\rightarrow \R^D$ and $\sigma:\R^D\rightarrow \R^{D\times D}$, we consider

-Conditions on the law of $X_1$ and on the coefficient functions will be specified later on.
+Conditions on the law of $X_1$ and on the coefficient functions will be specified in Assumption \ref{ass:1}.
 On the function $y:\R^D\rightarrow \R$ we assume that it is $Q+1$-times continuously differentiable and bounded with bounded derivatives, for some $Q\in \N$.
 The boundedness assumptions can, of course, be relaxed, but we impose them for sake of simplicity.
 In order to specify the stochastic weights, we denote by

 the Hermite polynomial with parameter 1 of degree $q\in \N_0$.
 For a multi-index $\iota\in \N_0^D$ , we denote its absolute value by $|\iota|_1=\sum_{d=1}^D \iota_d$.
 Then, the stochastic weight is defined as a scaled multivariate Hermite polynomial of degree $|\iota|_1$, namely,